dkfbasel/jsonwrapper/README.md

 ## Roadmap
 - [x] Add functions to marshal/unmarshal wrapped responses directly
 - [ ] Add a global configuration option to toggle wrapping for all responses
-- [ ] Add a convenience function to generate a http-response directly from the repspone (using the status code provided)
+- [ ] Add a convenience function to generate a http-response directly from the response (using the status code provided)

 ## License
 MIT - feel free to use.